-Librem 13 comes with solid hardware configurations, those including 8 to 32GB of DDR4 (2133MHz) RAM and Intel Core i7-6500U for the processor.
-The storage features an Intel SSD of 120GB, which is expandable upon the user’s wishes.
+Librem 13 comes with solid hardware configurations, including 8 to 32GB of DDR4 (2133MHz) RAM and Intel Core i7-6500U for the processor.
+The storage features an Intel SSD of 120GB, expandable upon the user’s wishes.
 The display is a 13.3 inch, 16:9 aspect ratio with a screen resolution of 1920×1080.
 The Librem 13 may appear like a standard and ordinary laptop, but there’s much more to it than what meets the eye.
-One instance is the company designing the laptop’s motherboard itself, rather than using an external one.
+One instance is the company designing the laptop’s motherboard rather than using an external one.

 5. System76 Oryx Pro

 Built from aluminum (lightweight) and rocking a matte finish (black), Oryx Pro offers two screen sizes, 17.3 inches or 16.1 inches.
 On the inside, it runs a 9th gen Core i7-9750 H, which ranges from 2.6 to 4.5GHz.
-Additionally, you get 12MB cache with it as well.
+Additionally, you get a 12MB cache with it as well.
 The user has two options for the RAM: DDR4 dual-channel 64 GB (2667 MHz) and the other 32GB DDR4 dual-channel, which runs at 3000 MHz.
 Oryx Pro is also a neat choice for gamers and programmers since the graphic card options are Nvidia GeForce RTX 2080, 2070, or 2060.
 Furthermore, its two hard drives (SATA), both of which add up to a total of 8 TB, cover the storage concerns easily.

 System76’s Oryx Pro is lighter and more stylish than the Serval WS mentioned earlier, accounted for by its reasonable weight of 2.09kg (4.6lbs) for the 16.1-inch model and 2.5kg (5.51lbs) for the 17.3-inch version.
-Overall, the Oryx Pro is a promising Linux laptop that does not disappoint, and you can get it for $1699.
+Overall, the Oryx Pro is a good Linux laptop that does not disappoint, and you can get it for $1699.

 6. Dell Precision 5530

 Precision 5530 is the second Linux laptop from Dell on this list, and like the previous one, it is a powerhouse and a beast.
 Perfect for heavy and processor-demanding workloads, Dell Precision 5530 is available in multiple configurations and ships with Ubuntu pre-installed.
-It finds its application in running heavier Linux distros for the user and does heavy tasks smoothly.
+It finds its application in running bulkier Linux distros for the user and does heavy tasks smoothly.

 Precision 5530 has a 15.6 inches UltraSharp Full HD display and a screen resolution of 1920×1080.
 Inside, the Linux laptop is powered by a 2.3GHz Intel Core i5-8300H quad-core processor and has 8 GB DDR4 RAM running at 2666MHz.
-Its storage is the hybrid natured, formed from 256 GB SSD and a 500 GB HDD.
+Its storage is hybrid, formed from 256 GB SSD and a 500 GB HDD.
 Precision 5530’s keyboard and trackpad are almost identical to the ones offered by the Dell XPS mentioned above, meaning to say they can endure incessant pounding from your hands, and they’d hold their own easily.